What are the different types of usability testing methods?

 Moderated usability testing

-In a moderated usability test, a researcher will be on hand to facilitate the test in real-time.
-In a remote setting, the researcher will observe the participant remotely via their testing software tool.
+In a moderated usability test, a researcher will be on hand to facilitate the test in real time.
+If the test is conducted remotely, the researcher will observe the participant via their testing software tool in real-time.

-During the test, the moderator will ask the participant questions, guiding them through the session to understand their behavior and discover potential usability issues.
+During the test, the moderator will ask the participants questions, guiding them through the session to understand their behavior and discover potential usability issues.

 Typically, you'll create a test script ahead of the session as a form of structure—but the perk of being in a live setting is that you can ask questions on the fly.
-For example, if a user interacts with your solution in an unexpected way, you can find out why there and then.
+For example, if a user interacts with your solution unexpectedly, you can find out why there and then.

-Another cool thing about moderated testing is that you can invite stakeholders and teammates to observe the session anonymously.
-From our experience, when stakeholders watch a test first-hand, they start to grasp the benefits of user research and are more likely to champion further projects.
+Another benefit of moderated testing is inviting stakeholders and teammates to observe the session anonymously.
+When stakeholders watch a test first-hand, they often start to grasp the benefits of user research and are more likely to champion further projects.

 When should I use moderated usability testing?

 Moderated studies have beneficial use cases throughout the design and product lifecycle.
-Essentially, moderated is the way to go whenever you want to have a conversation with a user and gain in-depth feedback.
+As a general rule, moderated testing is the ideal option whenever you need to converse with users or gain in-depth feedback.

 In particular, we advocate moderated testing for: